Who is my ACADEMIC ADVISOR?

 - Review your RACR (Racer Academic Completion Report), determine classes needed in the coming term(s), and create a tentative schedule, including CRN #s, course #s, titles, times, instructors.

-- How to Read a RACR (10 minute tutorial)
+- See How to Read a RACR (10 minute tutorial) if you have any questions or concerns on reading your RACR.

 - Review all course syllabi at the beginning of every term to be sure that you are aware of the policies and procedures for each class that you take.